Chincoteague National Wildlife Refuge

 The Chincoteague National Wildlife Refuge is a 14000 acre wildlife preserve operated by the U.S. Fish & Wildlife Service.
 It is primarily located on the Virginia half of Assateague Island with portions (only about 3%) located on the Maryland side of the island, as well as Morris Island and Wildcat Marsh.
-The refuge contains a large variety of wildlife animals and birds, including the Chincoteague Pony.
-The purpose of the refuge is to maintain, regulate and preserve animal and plant species as well as their habitats for present and future generations.
+Mostly composed of beach, dunes, marsh, and maritime forest, the refuge contains a large variety of wildlife, including the Chincoteague pony.
+The purpose of the refuge is to maintain, regulate, and preserve animal and plant species as well as their habitats for present and future generations.

+Chincoteague National Wildlife Refuge is one of the most-visited wildlife refuges in the country, drawing 1.5 million annual visitors via neighboring Chincoteague, with most arriving in the summer for the public beach.
+The refuge is also popular for the Chincoteague Island Pony Swim, in which the refuge's herd of ponies is rounded up and corralled before swimming the channel to Chincoteague.

+The refuge is part of Assateague Island National Seashore but is managed separately from the Maryland portion of the National Seashore, which is operated by the National Park Service.